Naale program: Management structure

 The counselors are not required to have a formal experience in education or any tertiary degree (e.g. they may take the job after having completed the military service and some of the counselors are Naale graduates themselves), but they usually have some experience in informal education and are motivated to help the immigrant adolescents.

 A team of psychologists and social workers supervises the immediate group staff and, when deemed necessary, the students may be referred to the team for psychological evaluation and intervention.

-There is the school director (the director of the youth village) who has several deputies.

-Majority of issues related to individual students are solved by the counselors, some questions reach the deputies, the Naale school director is engaged e.g. in the case of critical disciplinary events like students leaving the campus without permission to attend a party.

-There is one school nurse per school who coordinates with the nearby health insurer clinic family doctor.

-Separately there are regional managers who are responsible for marketing, recruiting students and organizing the application process.

 Psychological well-being of Naale students

-The essence of the Naale program is about immigration, so its main purpose is to provide smooth transition to a new life in a new country.

 The Naale students, while enrolled in the program, seem to have a lower level of psychological distress comparing to their peers who immigrated with their parents and are living in the community.